 Ever wonder which writers live in New York City and where?
-Well, we’ve rounded up 10 writers who reside here, but we’re not all that sure exactly where.
+Well, we’ve rounded up ten writers who reside here, but we’re not all that sure exactly where.
 Why?
 Unlike musicians, actors, and other celebrities, writers play things much closer to the vest.
 They are also likely to earn a lot less money, be more frugal spending on their abodes and stay in one place longer.

 Colson Whitehead just won a Pulitzer Prize for his novel Underground Railroad, “an inventive and searing take on slavery in 1850s Georgia,” according to USA Today.
 Whitehead, who grew up in Manhattan and lived in Fort Greene, Brooklyn for a long while, now resides somewhere deep in Brooklyn.

-Well-known for her multicultural award-winning books for young adults (Newbery Medal, Coretta Scott King Book Award, Caldecott Medal, and so many more), Jacqueline Woodson is a longtime Brooklynite.
+Well-known for her award-winning multicultural books for young adults (Newbery Medal, Coretta Scott King Book Award, Caldecott Medal, and so many more), Jacqueline Woodson is a longtime Brooklynite.
 Her 2014 book, Brown Girl Dreaming, was a multiple award winner, including The National Book Award.
 It was also one of the books President Barack Obama bought and highlighted on a trip to his local bookstore while in office.

 Novelist, short story writer, essayist, and critic, Francine Prose lives in the Hudson Valley.
 She is still, however, a fixture on the NYC literary scene.
 With various awards, fellowships, grants, and other honors, including a Guggenheim and a Fulbright, Prose is very much a writer’s writer.
 She divides her time between teaching and writing and has published more than 20 works of fiction.

-Literary, arts, mental health, and LGBT rights activist, author, and journalist Andrew Solomon is also a multiple award-winning writer.
+Literary, arts, mental health, and LGBT rights activist, author, and journalist Andrew Solomon is also a multiple award-winning author.
 Along with the National Book Award, National Book Critics Circle Award, Wellcome Book Prize, and Lambda Literary Award, Solomon has also secured a Pulitzer Prize.
 Solomon, the current President of PEN American Center, lives in Greenwich Village.

 Somewhere in New York City, the prolific author Walter Mosely lives to write.
 Known for his bestselling mystery series featuring East Rawlins, Mosely also writes science fiction, political texts, short fiction, and plays.
 Among other honors, he has been awarded the O. Henry Award, a Grammy and Pen America’s Lifetime Achievement Award.